How To Get Back Into A Healthy Routine When You’re Working From Home

 If you want to get back into the healthy routine you were working to before lockdown, then being firm with yourself and sorting out your snacking habits is a must.
 Lots of snacky foods — like biscuits, chocolate and crisps — are high-calorie, high-fat and high-sugar.
 Not only that — they don’t fill you up either, or give you any of the nutrients your body needs.
 The end result is detrimental to both your weight and your health, completely undoing any exercise or healthy meal plans you’ve been following.

 Of course, you don’t have to ditch snacks completely (we’re not animals).
-Simply swapping out these unhealthy options and choosing your snacks more carefully will make a huge difference.
+Simply swapping out these unhealthy options and choosing snacks with low calories will make a huge difference.

 There are tons of healthy snacks you can have instead, such as fruit like bananas (which are great for slow-release energy) and vegetable sticks with low-fat cottage cheese (celery and carrots work well).